onfsdn/flow_manager/README.md

 4. Install required python modules
 5. Copy the nginx configuration file from the flow_manager/default to /etc/nginx/sites-available/default
 6. Restart the nginx server
+7. Change the configuration file 'flow_manager/src/config.py' if needed.
-7. Run the following uwsgi command from flow_manager/src/ directory.
+8. Run the following uwsgi command from 'flow_manager/src/' directory.
     `sudo uwsgi –-socket :5000 -–wsgi-file run.py --master -–processes 5 -–threads 5 -–callable app`
-8. Open the UI in browser with the ip or hostname like [http://localhost](http://localhost)
+9. Open the UI in browser with the ip or hostname like [http://localhost](http://localhost)

 **OR** without nginx

 1. Clone the code from https://github.com/onfsdn/flow_manager.git
 2. Install required python modules
+3. Change the configuration file 'flow_manager/src/config.py' if needed.
-3. Run flow_manager/src/run.py
+4. Run flow_manager/src/run.py
-4. Open the UI in browser with the ip or hostname like [http://localhost:5000/](http://localhost:5000/)
+5. Open the UI in browser with the ip or hostname like [http://localhost:5000/](http://localhost:5000/)

 ## Contact